Lennard-Jones potential: Properties of the Lennard-Jones fluid

 Properties of the Lennard-Jones fluid have been studied extensively in the literature due to the outstanding importance of the Lennard-Jones potential in soft-matter physics and related fields.
 About 50 datasets of computer experiment data for the vapor–liquid equilibrium have been published to date.
 Furthermore, more than 35,000 data points at homogeneous fluid states have been published over the years and recently been compiled and assessed for outliers in an open access database.

 The vapor–liquid equilibrium of the Lennard-Jones substance is presently known with a precision, i.e. mutual agreement of thermodynamically consistent data, of $\pm 1\%$ for the vapor pressure, $\pm 0.2\%$ for the saturated liquid density, $\pm 1\%$ for the saturated vapor density, $\pm 0.75\%$ for the enthalpy of vaporization, and $\pm 4\%$ for the surface tension.
 This status quo can not be considered satisfactory considering the fact that statistical uncertainties usually reported for single data sets are significantly below the above stated values (even for far more complex molecular force fields).

 Both phase equilibrium properties and homogeneous state properties at arbitrary density can in general only be obtained from molecular simulations, whereas virial coefficients can be computed directly from the Lennard-Jones potential.
 Numerical data for the second and third virial coefficient is available in a wide temperature range.
 For higher virial coefficients (up to the sixteenth), the number of available data points decreases with increasing number of the virial coefficient.
-Also transport properties (viscosity, heat conductivity, and self diffusion coefficient) of the Lennard-Jones fluid have been studied frequently, but the database is significantly less dense than for homogeneous equilibrium properties like $pvT$ – or internal energy data.
+Also transport properties (viscosity, heat conductivity, and self diffusion coefficient) of the Lennard-Jones fluid have been studied, but the database is significantly less dense than for homogeneous equilibrium properties like $pvT$ – or internal energy data.
 Moreover, a large number of analytical models (equations of state) have been developed for the description of the Lennard-Jones fluid (see below for details).